R&D tax relief: categories of qualifying expenditure: staffing costs - measure of

 Procedure for dealing with companies which restricted their research and development relief claims as a result of guidance issued in a note to the Research and Development Consultative Committee on 8 October 2014.
-This procedure only applies to accounting periods which ended between 9 October 2014 and 31 January 2016.
+This procedure only applies to claims which were made between 9 October 2014 and 30 April 2016.

 Purpose of this procedure

 This procedure explains how companies can amend their claims for Research and Development Credits where their original claims were restricted as a result of the company relying on a note issued by HMRC on 8 October 2014.

 - The aforementioned restriction in the qualifying amounts claimed would not have been undertaken if the company had been relying on the guidance which was published on 27 October 2016 and is found in page 83200 of the Corporate Intangible Research and Development Manual (CIRD).